Dwhitehatguy/orderly-strategy/README.md

 ### Extended SMA Cross Strategy Overview

 #### 1. **Focus**
-The **Extended SMA Cross Strategy** focuses on detecting trend reversals and momentum shifts in the market by using two Simple Moving Averages (SMAs).
-The strategy exploits the lagging nature of SMAs to enter and exit trades based on the intersection of short-term and long-term trends, aiming to capture significant price movements.
+The **Extended SMA Cross Strategy** combines traditional technical analysis (Simple Moving Average crossovers) with sentiment analysis based on news headlines.
+The primary goal is to maximize profitability by aligning market trends with prevailing sentiment, adding an extra layer of decision-making based on market sentiment to the standard SMA crossover approach.

 ___